LOS GEHT!

 Leeches are a common sight in the Rainforest and adjacent habitats.
 Although their bite can sometimes cause a local rash or itchy sensation, they are not poisonous.
 You can avoid an unpleasant encounter with them by preparing and dressing properly.

 The leech's saliva contains a number of active substances that help it feed.
 An anaesthetic limits the host's sensations, while a vasodilator causes the blood vessels near the leech to dilate, giving the leech a better supply of blood.
 So don't be surprised if a leech comes up to you, fills its belly and then drops off without causing pain or discomfort.
 You may notice a trickle of blood thinner later.
 This is completely harmless and may even be useful because leech saliva contains a peptide called hirudin, which is a highly effective anticoagulant.
 For this reason, leeches are sometimes used to prevent post-operative blood clots when reattaching limbs.
-Recent studies have also shown that leech saliva also has anti-inflammatory properties.

 It is best not to expose the skin on your feet and legs unless you are used to leeches and do not mind them.
 If you stand still in one place or stand on piles of leaves and litter, it is easier for them to attach to you.